 First things first, automation is not an army of menacing robots taking over the world.

-Now, we’ve discussed automation a lot over the past few weeks and the important role it’s playing for countless operators during the current health crisis and economic downturn.
+Now, we’ve discussed automation a lot over the last year and the important role it played for countless operators during the health crisis and economic downturn.
 However, automation isn’t a new concept.
 In fact, it has been around for decades and there’s probably as much confusion and hesitation around automation today as when it was first introduced.

 Automation is a broad term that affects people and industries very differently.
 For example, it does not look the same in the storage industry as it does in, let’s say, the automobile industry.
 For a storage operator, automation is something as simple as a customer paying their rent online.
 While in automobile manufacturing, automation is a robotic machine helping assemble a car.
 Online bill pay and robots are two very different things.
 But they are both forms of automation.